FlipperPA/windows-setup/README-windows-setup.md

 ## Step 1: Create a Bootable Windows Installation USB Drive

 This first step has to occur on an existing Windows system.
-Insert the USB Drive (which will be deleted!) into the system.
+Insert the USB Drive (which will be erased!) into the system.

 * [Download the Windows 11 Media Creation Tool](https://go.microsoft.com/fwlink/?linkid=2156295) to the desktop
 * Run the program from the desktop